SuperSpaceEye/markdown-to-patchouli/README.md

 MTP is currently published on the Gradle Plugin Portal.
-To use it, you can add `gradlePluginPortal()` to `pluginManagement.repositories` and `id "com.ssblur.mtp"`, optionally with a version specifier.
+To use it, you can add `gradlePluginPortal()` to `pluginManagement.repositories` and `id "com.ssblur.mtp"`, optionally with a version specifier, to `plugins`.

 You can configure this plugin using the `mtp` Object.
 Usage (with default values) is detailed below.